InnaHristova/packer_nginx/README.md

 # Create AMI with packer
-In this repo you will find packer template.
-With its help you will be able to build an image.
+In this repo you will find packer template to build an AWS image witn Nginx installed.

 ## AMI details:
-* OS: Ubuntu
+* OS: Ubuntu-xenial-16.04-amd64
 * Nginx installed as a service which is enaled